google/youtube-8m/README.md

 --train_dir=/tmp/yt8m_train --start_new_model
 ```

-You might want to download some training shards locally, to speed things up and
+You might want to download some training shards locally to speed things up and
 allow you to work offline.
 The command below will copy 10 out of the 4096
 training data files to the current directory.